jameszenartist/quote-generator/README.md

 [syntaxsamurai.com](https://syntaxsamurai.com/)

-While currently the app is in a basic functioning state, I can assure you that updates such as UI/UX design, JS functionality, will be implemented in iterations as soon as I can!
+While currently the app is in a basic functioning state, I can assure you that updates such as UI/UX design, JS functionality, will be implemented in iterations as much as I can!
 I also fully intend on using this as an opportunity to learn about and incorporate the use of new tools and features.

 ## Table of contents: